Stingers: episode guide

 Tuesday, August 31, 1999

-Undercover, investigating large scale thefts on the docks, Church accidentally shoots and old mate, Tony Tennant.
-Suspended from duty, and under investigation from Internal Affairs, Church spends quality time with Tony's family.
+While working undercover on the investigation of large-scale thefts on the docks, Church accidentally shoots and old mate, Tony Tennant.
+Suspended from duty and under investigation from Internal Affairs, Church spends quality time with Tony's family.
 While Angie and Stone continue the sting at the docks, Church becomes more involved with Tony's family, and turns up evidence which allows Undercover to wrap up the docks operation.
 As the extent of the shipping robberies is realised, Tony is implicated.
 Unable to intervene, Church is devastated as he must stand by and watch Tony go down and his family destroyed.

 Counting The Beat